Cruises, Santorini

 The second important port in Santorini is the Athinios Port.
 The Athinios Port is located at the foot of Mount Profitis Ilias in Santorini and has over time become the main port on the island.
 You will need a bus to get from the port to major attractions.

-If your vessel docks at the Old Fira port, you can either walk up about 600 steps to reach Fira.
-There are cable cars available that make the journey a bit easier.
+If your vessel docks at the Old Fira port, you can walk up about 600 steps to reach Fira.
+There are also cable cars available that make the journey a bit easier.
 Please refrain from riding up on a donkey, as this is very straining for them.
 The cable car costs around EUR 6,00 for a ride.

 Both ports are too small for bigger cruise ships, so you will arrive via tender boats.